St. Kilda Little Penguins - Finally Reopened in December and New Fee in 2025

 I took all these penguin pictures.
 I travelled to Melbourne and wrote this detailed guide for you and always put in new information from my friend Rik who lives around the corner.
 So, please, if you wish to use any of my photos, contact me, but I will take action against picture theft!

 Why do I write this here?
 Hundreds of my pictures are used worldwide without any credit, nor did they get my permission.
 I don’t mind giving permission, but I want to get asked for it and to be mentioned.
-The world wide web changed a lot, and rewriting honest travel content is the new business for many fake travel websites.
+The world wide web changed a lot, and rewriting honest travel content with the help of AI is the new business for many fake travel websites.
 Do you wish to know more about this topic and how to unmask such websites quickly?
 Read my article “The Truth About Fake Travel Websites and Picture Theft.”

 Comments